smbeiragh/sanam/README.md

 4. this can be reused anywhere to float left anything
 5. we should not bind on it, for example writing a selector like ‘.some-class .u-pullLeft’

-Sanam Style Convention suggests twelve different name spaces as following
+Sanam Style Convention suggests twelve different name spaces as following.
+You can adopt your own set of name spaces to fit your work, keeping in mind 1)each namespace should have a specefic nad simple to understand goal and 2)keep numbers of namespaces small as small possible

 ## Utility Classes (u-)
 Utility classes are simple classes with a specific small task.
 Common examples of